 Can you feel the tension in the air?
-Networks have been announcing decisions about which shows will return next Fall and which will . . . not.
+Networks have been announcing decisions about which shows will return in 2018 and which will . . . not.
 While there are a number of shows that are ending in 2017, many of them at least got a final season to finish out their stories.
 (New Girl and Portlandia aren't on this list, as they have been granted final seasons and will end in 2018.)
-The following shows have just been dumped from the primetime schedule to make room for new Fall pilots.
+Ahead are all of the shows we were forced to say goodbye to this year.

 - The Real O'Neals: After two seasons, the show is over.